ning/cosmic/README.md

 ## Threading

-Cosmos2 is deliberately single-threaded unless it can't be avoided.
+Cosmic is deliberately single-threaded unless it can't be avoided.
 This means that for instance the message bus will only return from the notify method once all listeners have been notified.
 Therefore, self referential code such as listening for its own messages should be avoided.

 ## Plugin API